How To Get Rid Of Keratosis Pilaris

 • Temperature and humidity can dry out your skin, making symptoms worse.
 For many individuals with keratosis pilaris, their condition often worsens in the winter and when they’ve been out in the sun.
 Unprotected sun exposure can also darken patches, making them more apparent.

 • Asthma and keratosis pilaris may be linked.
-The American Academy of Dermatology Association reported that people with eczema, dry skin, hay fever, and asthma are more likely to develop keratosis pilaris.
+The American Academy of Dermatology Association reported that people with eczema, dry skin, hay fever, and asthma are likelier to develop keratosis pilaris.
 Although asthma and keratosis pilaris may not be directly linked, if you are atopic (have dry skin and a high tendency for allergies) and have asthma, you may face a higher risk of developing keratosis pilaris.

-How to Improve Symptoms of Keratosis Pilaris
+How to Improve Symptoms of Keratosis Pilaris?

 The best thing you can do to improve symptoms of keratosis pilaris is working to prevent them altogether.

-• Limit baths and showers to one a day, using warm vs hot water
+• Limit baths and showers to one a day, using warm vs hot water.

-• If the air is dry, plug in a humidifier
+• If the air is dry, plug in a humidifier.

 • Use mild soaps